Carta do Conselho do Fedora

 Esta posição é financiada e contratada pela Red Hat, com a aprovação do 'Conselho'.

-Occasionally, when personal, private, or sensitive issues need to be discussed, a phone call might be used.
+Occasionally, when personal, private, or sensitive issues need to be discussed, a video call might be used.
 A private mailing list and ticket tracking instance also exist for these situations, but will also only be used when dealing with these uncommon issues.

 Servir no 'Conselho' Fedora é um compromisso significativo de tempo e energia.
 A carga de trabalho para as várias funções irá variar, mas cada uma exigirá um número de horas por semana e, na maioria dos casos, quanto mais, melhor um membro do 'Conselho' é capaz de realizar o trabalho plenamente.